ComradDoge/DogeEU4/README.md

 This Shattered mod which is based on vanilla map will continue to be fully worked on to have a choice for people to play on with less provinces.

-[h1] Credits [/h1]
-Thanks to the previous Authors who contributed to Shattered Europa over the years.
-- Neprut
-- Pirate AI
-- Maxos

-[h2] Mods [/h2]
+[h2] Credits [/h2]
 Not all parts of the mods will be added or without changes, some might not have any files taken but merely inspiration taken of some sort.
 Nonetheless, I'll try to credit people cause their work saves my time and it would be rude not too.

+While not integrated into this mod I would recommend using [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2169468112] Better Estates UI by Latte [/url] which is Ironman Compatible.
+Seriously, bless

-Also, I am not affiliated with the Expanded Mods group at all but here is their [url=https://discord.gg/UEyGV6U] discord [/url]
+[url=https://discord.gg/UEyGV6U] I am not affiliated with the [b]Expanded Mods[/b] group at all but here is their discord [/url]

     Shattered Europa by Neprut
     Maxos New Shattered by Maxos
     Shattered Europa by Pirate AI
     [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1375379791] New World Dynamic Colony Names by Cwrwi [/url] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1963468503] Improved Dynamic Province Naming by Panther [/url]
-    Excelmakesbelhappy (Arumba discord mod) by various contributors on [url=https://discord.gg/arumba] Arumba discord. [/url] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1792575623] Rebel Flag Variety Pack [1.30 - Hussite Rebel Flag Update] by quill13 [/url]
+    [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1792575623] Rebel Flag Variety Pack [1.30 - Hussite Rebel Flag Update] by quill13 [/url]
     [url=https://steamcommunity.com/sharedfiles/filedetails/?id=604203692] Idea Variation by flogi [/url]
     [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2128766791] Idea Groups Expanded by Big Boss [/url]